DIVYADHARSHINI-08/SocketStudy/README.md

 ## PROGRAM
 ## CLIENT :
 ```
-Dveloped by: DIVYA DHARSHINI R
+Developed by: DIVYA DHARSHINI R
 Reg no: 212223040042
 import socket
 from datetime import datetime